Last Updated on

 When left exposed to the external weather elements, honey has the tendency to crystallize.
 This simply means that the sugars detach from the solution and become crystals in their own rights.
+To prevent honey, you need to know how to keep honey from crystallizing.
+This is the topic for today.

 Whereas it is possible to restore crystallized honey to their original form, doing so normally compromises the flavor and ingredient composition.
 It is for this reason that you would rather prevent your honey from crystalizing in the first place.